sanaka333/weather-app-react/README.md

 # 2. Install frontend dependencies
 npm install

-# 3. Start the React frontend
-npm start

-# 4. Go to the backend folder and install dependencies
+# 3. Go to the backend folder and install dependencies
 cd weather-app-backend
 npm install

-# 5. Create a .env file in weather-app-backend/ with:
+# 4. Create a .env file in weather-app-backend/ with:
 OPENWEATHER_API_KEY=your_api_key_here
 PORT=5000

+# 5. Go back to the project root
+cd ..

-# 6. Start the backend server
+# 6. Start both frontend and backend together
-npm start
+npm run start:both

 ```
 ---